-This course provides opportunities for real life experiences in an operational restaurant or related business and builds on the skills and techniques covered in previous courses.
-In the course, students apply the skills they've learned in practical ways to real-world situations.
-Students gain handson experience in the kitchen that mirrors their future work in the industry and develop the skills necessary for a culinary career.
+This course provides opportunities for real life experiences in foodservice business and builds on the skills and techniques covered in previous courses.
+In the course, students apply the skills they have learned in practical ways to real-world situations.
+Students gain hands-on experience in the kitchen that mirrors their future work in the industry and develops the skills necessary for a culinary career.
 Immersion in a work environment also allows students to develop industry contacts and build working relationships.